 A non-governmental organisation called the Ukuthula Trust exhumed Ngwenya’s remains on Sunday for reburial at a date to be decided later.

-“I attended, at the invitation of Ukuthula Trust, the exhumation,” Sello Nare, a retired judge who now chairs the national peace and reconciliation commission, said.
+“I attended, at the invitation of Ukuthula Trust, the exhumation,” Sello Nare, a retired judge who now chairs the national peace and reconciliation commission, told AFP.

 President Emmerson Mnangagwa who took over from Mugabe following a brief military takeover in 2017, was state security minister at the time of the killings.